kockie69/RPJ/README.md

 The module is an implementation of the formula's and theory from the book [Designing Audio Effect Plugins in C++](https://www.amazon.co.uk/Designing-Software-Synthesizer-Plugins-Audio/dp/0367510464) from Will C. Pirkle.

+## [LadyNina]
+a 2nd order State Variable Filter (LPF, HPF, BPF, BSF)

+This module has four settings that can be changed in the menu (right mouse click).

+-Enable Gain Compensation
+-Enable Non Linear Processing (NLP)
+-Enable Self Oscilation
+-Match Gain at Nyquist for LPF

+The module is an implementation of the formula's and theory from the book [Designing Audio Effect Plugins in C++](https://www.amazon.co.uk/Designing-Software-Synthesizer-Plugins-Audio/dp/0367510464) from Will C. Pirkle.

+## [BlindCurve]
+Blindcurve is a simple Envelope follower.
+Yoe can change the detection to Peak, Mean Square or Root Mean Square.

+The module is an implementation of the formula's and theory from the book [Designing Audio Effect Plugins in C++](https://www.amazon.co.uk/Designing-Software-Synthesizer-Plugins-Audio/dp/0367510464) from Will C. Pirkle.

+## [Gaza]
+Gaza is a more advanced Envelope Follower.

+The module is an implementation of the formula's and theory from the book [Designing Audio Effect Plugins in C++](https://www.amazon.co.uk/Designing-Software-Synthesizer-Plugins-Audio/dp/0367510464) from Will C. Pirkle.

+## [CircularRide]
+CircularRide, a Stereo Delay with at the moment 2 delay algorithms (more to come)

+The module is an implementation of the formula's and theory from the book [Designing Audio Effect Plugins in C++](https://www.amazon.co.uk/Designing-Software-Synthesizer-Plugins-Audio/dp/0367510464) from Will C. Pirkle.